 - We will contact the new school's SENDCo and ensure they know about any special arrangements or support that needs to be made for your child.
 We will make sure that all records about your child are passed on as soon as possible. - When moving classes in school: Information will be passed on to the new class teacher in advance and a transition meeting will take place with the new teacher.
 A transition timetable will be established.
-A transition back (social stary may also be used to belo your shild.

 A transition book/social story may also be used to help your child copy better with the changes.